Enjoying our puzzle hints?

 FLANK

-Definition: the side of something, especially the side of a person's or animal's body
+Definition: the side of something, especially the side of an animal or a military formation

 QUICKSAND

-Why it's tricky: has 'quick' in it, but refers to a type of terrain
+Why it's tricky: has 'quick' in it, but is actually a type of hazard

 Connections #995 explained